dariushazimi/dariushazimi.github.io/resizingec2withboto3.md

-# Resizing an EC2 instance using boto3
+# Resizing EC2 with boto3

 Th script is using boto3 to stop an EC2 instance, resize the instance, then start the instance back up.